 2. The UE1 downloads application list through established bootstrap data channel.

-3. The UE1 selects and downloads avatar communication application through established bootstrap data channel.
+3. The UE1 selects and requests downloading avatar communication application through established bootstrap data channel.

 4. The DCSF checks the requested DC application is avatar communication application and select the corresponding DC AS associated with the requested DC application.
 The DCSF gets DC AS URL of the selected DC AS by local configuration or retrieves it from DCSF service specific data stored in HSS.

 5-6.
-The DCSF downloads avatar communication from DCAR.
+The DCSF downloads avatar communication application from DCAR.

 7. The DCSF requests DC AS to get UE1's avatar ID list using DC AS URL.